interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 After the settlement engine requests the accounting system to credit an incoming settlement, if the accounting system responds that it only credited a partial amount (due to lesser precision), the settlement engine MUST track the uncredited leftover amount.

-If the request fails after retrying per the [idempotence rules](#idempotence), the settlement engine MUST track the uncredited amount to retry later.
+If the request fails after retrying per the [idempotence rules](#idempotence), the settlement engine MUST track the uncredited amount in order to retry later.

 When a subsequent settlement is received, the settlement engine MUST request the accounting system to credit a new incoming settlement for the total amount yet to be credited, including the leftover, uncredited amount(s).